 Whoever said you can’t teach an “older” dog new tricks doesn’t know Joe Freeman.

-The son of Mississippi sharecroppers, Joe spent his early years on a farm, earning his first nickels running errands for the farmer who owned it.
-He moved to Chicago as a teenager, though, and spent most of his life there, including 40 years working for the White Castle fast-food chain.
+The son of Mississippi sharecroppers, Joe Freeman spent his early years on a farm, earning his first nickels running errands for the farmer who owned it.
+He moved to Chicago as a teenager and spent most of his life there, including 40 years working for the White Castle fast-food chain.

-Laying the groundwork for his return, Joe first bought a 20-acre farm in 2003 near where he was born in 1948 and built a home for he and his wife, Rosemary.
+Laying the groundwork for his return, Joe first bought a 20-acre farm in 2003 near where he was born in 1948 and built a home for him and his wife, Rosemary.
 The Mississippi Land Bank provided financing for that purchase and for the 61-acre ranch he bought three years later.

-Joe always intended to raise cattle, but first the new ranch needed a lot of work to get ready to support a herd.
+Joe always intended to raise cattle, but the new ranch needed a lot of work to get ready to support a herd.
 Joe spent every day clearing bramble thickets, building fences and putting in ponds that would provide drinking water for the herd.
 He has since built a 30-head herd of cattle, but isn’t satisfied yet with his second career: he plans to eventually sell his current herd, a “scrap” herd built with an Angus bull, and buy and raise registered Angus cattle.